openlibraryenvironment/serverless-zoom-recordings/README.md

 1. `PIPENV_VENV_IN_PROJECT=1 pipenv install --dev`
 1. `pipenv shell`
 1. `nodeenv -p` # Installs Node environment inside Python environment
+1. `npm install --include=dev` # Installs Node packages inside combined Python/Node environment
+1. `exit` # For serverless to install correctly in the environment...
+1. `pipenv shell` # ...we need to exit out and re-enter the environment
 1. `npm install -g serverless` # Although the '-g' global flag is being used, Serverless install is in the Python/Node environment
-1. `rehash` # Pick up the serverless executable in the .venv/bin path
-1. `npm install --include=dev` # Installs Node packages inside combined Python/Node environment

 ## Steps